strbrgr/jochen/content/posts/solving-aoc-2018-in-2024.md

 ```
 Lower and upper were then used to compare against the current character.

 Performance wise this is not an ideal approach with it's time complexity of O(m\*n), where m is the length of the alphabet and n the input size.
 In our example 26 * 50000.
-I'm pretty sure there is an O(n) solution.
+If anyone knows of a solution bringing the iterations down from 1.3m to 50k, please let me know!!

+Also got into testing a bit, which was neat.

 ```rust
 use std::{error, fs};